MWYTC Frequently Asked Questions

 What ages can participate in the Mountain West Youth Track & Field?

-Mountain West Youth Track Club is available to athletes from 12-18 years old.
+Mountain West Youth Track Club is available to athletes in grades 6-12.

 What are the different age groups and what is the birth date cutoff?